 Once you open it, half of the extension will be a list of recently-used servers, for quick connections, while the other half contains a large Surfshark logo that will let you know whether you are protected or not.

 That way, there can never be a misunderstanding, and you will always know your possibilities.
 At the bottom of the app, there are four different tabs, including Surfshark, Locations, CleanWeb, and Settings.

 Choosing a Firefox VPN addon or extension can be a difficult task.
 There are plenty of services that claim to be ‘free' but are anything but.

 Often these extensions are doing extra things in the background that you wouldn't expect or storing details on you to pay for their service.
-It’s my recommendation and others in the security industry that you only use Firefox VPN extensions from trusted and reputable VPN companies.
+It is my recommendation and others in the security industry that you only use Firefox VPN extensions from trusted and reputable VPN companies.

-Above are my five favourite Firefox VPN extensions but my overall choice is definitely ExpressVPN.
-It doesn't really matter which you end up choosing as the five above all offer good value for money and most importantly, a decent service.
+Above are my seven favourite Firefox VPN extensions but my overall choice is definitely ExpressVPN.
+It doesn't really matter which you end up choosing as the seven above all offer good value for money and most importantly, a decent service.

 How to install a Firefox VPN extension

-Installing a VPN plugin on Firefox is actually really simple.
+Installing a VPN plugin on Firefox is effortless and straightforward.